Pak Ou Caves, Laos Guide

 Day Trips

-1-2 hours by boat or car from Pak Ou Caves A short boat trip down the Mekong will bring you to Ban Xang Hai, more commonly known as the Whiskey Village.
-Here, you can witness the traditional process of making Lao Lao (rice whiskey) and sample the local brew.
-It's a fascinating glimpse into rural Lao life and a chance to support local artisans.
+Approximately 1-2 hours by boat or car from Pak Ou Caves Ban Xang Hai, also known as the Whiskey Village, is a small village where they produce Lao Lao (rice whiskey).
+You can witness the traditional distillation process and sample different varieties of the local brew.
+It's a quick and interesting stop, often combined with a visit to the Pak Ou Caves.

 Travel Time